Emotional FIFA official hits back over payments scandal

 He said the South African government had asked the Local Organising Committee to confirm that the payments should be deducted from the World Cup budget and FIFA decided to appoint Warner as the trustee.

-The deduction from the World Cup budget was marked clearly and the money was sent to accounts that were officially recognised and had been used in the past, he said.
+The deduction from the World Cup budget was marked clearly and the money was sent to accounts that were officially recognized and had been used in the past, he said.

 "So I am amazed that people are jumping on this today.
 It was so public...
 All of this is in these (audit) documents.
 Then the money was transferred," he added, at times raising his voice and looking bemused.